leaf-development/docker-gerrit-alpine/README.md

     rigoford/docker-gerrit:latest
 ```

-If you want to a Gerrit instance with custom configuration use:
+If you want to create a Gerrit instance with custom configuration use:

 ```
 docker run \